ICSE2025/SCOPE/README.md

 - Code：
     - We made publicly available the deployment packages about the used 65 serverless functions.
         - see the directory "**Deployment Packages**", containing the code from func1 to func65.
-        - see the included directory "**input**", containing the long input payload about func20, func29, func54, func56, func57, and func60.
+        - see the included directory "**input**", containing the long input payload sample about func20, func29, func54, func56, func57, and func60.
     - Invocation scripts about serverless functions are included in the directory "**scripts**", which have the invocation code for serverless functions hosted in serverless platforms (AWS Lambda and Google Cloud Functions).
       - "**invokeAWSFunction-run1.py**" and **invokeAWSFunction-run2.py**" are the scripts that invoke serverless functions executed on AWS Lambda
       - "**invokeGoogleFunction.py**" is the script that invokes serverless functions executed on Google Cloud Functions